 If you earned higher returns than 5%, this difference would be even more pronounced.
 I just wanted to show you how much money you could have at even a modest rate of return.

 You must up an IRA on your own at a place like Vanguard.
 The 401k you just use whatever your employer offers.
-For those of you without 401k plans, first, encourage your employer to offer one.
+For those of you without 401k plans working in small animal medicine, first, encourage your employer to offer one.
 Second, be ready to save in regular investment accounts that aren’t specifically earmarked for retirement.

 Any investment company like Schwab, Vanguard, Fidelity, etc. will be able to explain this to you if you call their number you’ll find online.